Body Piercing Aftercare

 What to Do

 - Wash your hands prior to touching the piercing; leave it alone except when cleaning.
-During healing, it is not necessary to rotate your jewelry.
+During healing, do not touch or rotate your jewellery.

 - Make sure your bedding is washed and changed regularly.
 Wear clean, comfortable, breathable clothing that protects your piercing while you are sleeping.